cloudinary-devs/recolor_demo/README.md

 ## Running the App

-### Use It on Glitch

-You can use [this app](https://glitch.com/edit/#!/ai-powered-object-recolor-demo) without any setup!

-### Use Your Own Product Environment

-However, if you want to work off of your own product environment:

 1. [Sign up](https://cloudinary.com/users/register_free) for a free Cloudinary account.
 2. [Register](https://console.cloudinary.com/settings/addons) for the [Amazon Rekognition AI Moderation](https://cloudinary.com/documentation/aws_rekognition_ai_moderation_addon) add-on.
 3. [Set up](https://console.cloudinary.com/settings/upload/presets) an unsigned [upload preset](https://cloudinary.com/documentation/upload_presets#banner), called `docs_gen_ai_color_demo` in our example.